What responsibility do we have to change the world around us?

 Our new name is Fanfare, the all-new and improved British fashion brand that sets out to create powerful, positive change in the fashion industry.
 Originally launched in 2018 under the name ‘Fabric For Freedom’ by Esther Knight, the first collection saw huge success and went on to be featured by British Vogue and The Sunday Times, among other titles.

 Since lockdown we have been busy working behind the scenes to elevate the brand.
-We have developed a new website, new branding & a new collection.
-We have also expanded our team, bringing on Anna Pabissi, as our new Creative Director, who has launched our brand new collection now available online.
-And we have been selected as a finalist in the Drapers Sustainable Fashion Awards!
+We've developed a new website, new branding & a new collection, and we have been selected as a finalist in the Drapers Sustainable Fashion Awards!

 This is an exciting year for us, and we need your help to push our message out there so we can make a positive difference in the world around us.